C-ninjaz/Translator-app/PROJECT_OVERVIEW.md

 npm run dev
 ```

 Open the printed URL and use the navbar to access the Translator and Random String tools.
+For best TTS results (e.g., Arabic), ensure your OS/browser has a matching voice installed.

+For a detailed technical deep-dive you can share in interviews, see `INTERVIEW_GUIDE.md`.